Kuat Piston Pro X Review: Real-World Test On My 4Runner

 How I Ended Up Shopping For A Rack

 Two ebikes in the mix made the problem bigger.
-Any rack I bought had to handle the weight of an electric bike without me wrestling it into place every time I wanted to ride.
+Whatever rack I bought had to handle the weight of an electric bike without me wrestling it into place every time I wanted to ride.
 That ruled out a lot of the cheaper options before I even started shopping.

 Rear three-quarter view of the Kuat Piston Pro X bike rack mounted in the 2-inch hitch of Ian Jones' 2025 Toyota 4Runner TRD Sport in Underground gray, showing the all-metal platform rack, no-frame-contact arms, and matte black powder coat finish.